OpenEnergyDashboard/DesignDocs/testing/testing.md

 - "slope" is the slope of the conversion from meter unit to graphic unit.
 - "intercept" is the intercept of the conversion from meter unit to graphic unit.
 It is typically zero (temperature unit is an exception).
 - "min/reading" is the minutes/reading that is returned by the database when the readings are requested.
 For example, if expect to get hourly readings then it is 60 and 1440 for daily readings.
+- "Quantity" is true if this is a quantity unit.
+Placed in the "Quantity data?" in expected result.
 - "Cell range" is the range of cells holding the first start time to the last end time stamp for the expected readings.
 It is used as described below.
 - "Start time for readings" is the date/time for the beginning of the readings requested from the DB.
 - "End time for readings" is the date/time for the ending of the readings requested from the DB.